BrunoAssis/getting_and_cleaning_data_project/CodeBook.md

 # Tidy Data

 To use the tidy data, simply run the `run_analysis.R` script.
-After that, you'll have a `tidy.data` variable with the tidy data set.
+After that, you'll have a `tidy.data` variable with the tidy data set and a file named `tidy_data.txt` with it.

 It is described as follows: